Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Occurs after 7-14 days of injury.

-Haemorrhage Management:
+Haemorrhage Management: To Stop Blood Loss.

 1. Rest.

-• Use of sedative and analgesics.
+• Use of sedatives and analgesics.

 • Morphine is administered IM/IV.